-- Put together a list of instructive sayings by prominent figures. - Choose the ones that have an impact on you from the start, providing you with strength in the long path for reaching your goal.

-- Read them out and repeat to become habituated to them. - A couple of examples by Nietzsche again: - "My formula for greatness in a human being is Amor Fati: that one wants nothing to be other than it is, not in the future, not in the past, not in all eternity.
-Not just bear what is necessary, still less conceal it-all idealism in mendacious in the face of what is necessary-but love them."
+- Put together a list of instructive sayings by different important figures. - Choose ones that have an impact on you from the start and can provide you with strength in the long path for reaching your ultimate goal. - Read them out loud. - A few examples: - "My formula for greatness in a human being is Amor Fati: that one wants nothing to be other than it is, not in the future, not in the past, not in all eternity."
 (Nietzsche) - "I assess the power of a will by how much resistance, pain, torture it endures and knows how to turn it to its advantage."
-(Nietzsche)
+(Nietzsche) - Life is not easy.
+At times we inevitably suffer from hopelessness and paranoia unless if we have an ideal goal that helps us surpass suffering, weakness, and betrayals."
+(Bronstein)